bminer/schemer/README.md

 6. Numbers are always encoded to strings in base 10.
 6. Boolean values `true` and `false` are converted to string values `"true"` and `"false"` respectively.
 Strings `"1"`, `"t"`, `"T"`, `"TRUE"`, `"true"`, and `"True"` can be converted to the boolean value `true`.
 Strings `"0"`, `"f"`, `"F"`, `"FALSE"`, `"false"`, and `"False"` can be converted to boolean value `false`.
 6. Complex numbers may be converted into 2-element arrays of floating-point numbers and vice-versa.
 The real part of the complex number will be matched with array element 0, and the complex part will be matched with array element 1.
-6. Single-element arrays can be decoded to a destination that is compatible with the array element.
+6. Single-element arrays can be decoded to a destination that is compatible with the array element and vice-versa.

 #### String to number decoding: